3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **tilestyle-u, -v or -w**:

-MUST be one of "wrap", "mirror",  "clamp" and "none".
+MUST be one of "wrap", "mirror" or  "clamp".
 This property determines the behavior of the sampler of this \<scalarfieldfromimage3d> for 3d texture coordinates (u,v,w) outside the [0,1]x[0,1]x[0,1] cell.
 The different modes have the following interpretation (for s = u, s = v, or s = w):

 1. "wrap" assumes periodic texture sampling, see Figure 3-1 a).
 A texture coordinate s that falls outside the [0,1] interval will be transformed per the following formula:
 </br>s’ = s – floor(s)